-A dog urine infection is very common, and just like when it happens to us humans, it can be unpleasant and quite painful thanks to the burning sensation when urinating.
-Luckily, once taken to your vet for diagnosis and treatment, these infections will clear relatively quickly and your canine friend will soon be back to their usual self.
+Urinary infections in dogs are very common, and just like when it happens to us humans, it can be unpleasant and quite painful thanks to the burning sensation when urinating.
+Luckily, once taken to your vet for diagnosis and treatment, these infections will clear relatively quickly, and your canine friend will soon be back to their usual self.

-If you’re wondering about the signs of dog urine infections and want to know the treatment options available, keep reading as we’ve put together this handy guide with everything you need to know.
+If you’re wondering about the symptoms of urinary tract infections (UTIs) in dogs and want to know the treatment options available, keep reading as we’ve put together this handy guide with everything you need to know.

-A dog urine infection is an infection of the urinary tract, making it uncomfortable to pass urine.
-Your dog may strain when urinating, and their urine may contain blood.
-These urinary tract infections (UTI) are commonly caused by bacteria including E coli, but some fungi may also cause an infection.
-UTIs can also be caused by bladder stones, and incontinence in older dogs may also lead to an infection.
+A urine infection in a dog is an infection of the urinary tract, making it uncomfortable to pass urine.
+Your dog may strain when urinating and their urine may contain blood.
+These UTIs are commonly caused by bacteria including E. coli, but some fungi may also cause an infection.
+UTIs can also be caused by bladder stones, and incontinence in older dogs could also lead to an infection.

-Surprisingly, dog urine infections are more common than you’d think.
-According to the American Kennel Club it’s one of the most common infectious diseases in dogs and around 14% will get it at some point in their lives.
+Surprisingly, urinary tract infections in dogs are more common than you’d think.
+According to the American Kennel Club it’s one of the most common infectious diseases in dogs and around 14% will be affected by this problem at some point in their lives.

-Are there some dogs more predisposed to urine infections?
+Are some dogs more predisposed to urine infections than others?

 Any dog can get a urine infection, but there are some which are more likely to be affected.
 Older dogs are more likely to get them, as are female dogs because they have shorter urethras.
 Additionally, dogs with pre-existing health conditions such as chronic kidney disease and Cushing’s disease are more at risk of getting a dog urine infection.

 If your dog has a urine infection, they may display some of the following signs:

 - Difficulty urinating – they may appear like they’re straining and might whimper.

 - Urinating frequently – they may also dribble urine.